Florida 79, Jacksonville 34

 Florida 79, Jacksonville 34: Dorian Finney-Smith set career marks with 25 points on 10-of-15 shooting, including five 3-pointers as the host Gators destroyed the Dolphins.

 Finney-Smith also grabbed a game-high eight rebounds and Michael Frazier II added 22 points for Florida (6-4), which won its third straight game after a shaky start.
-Jon Horford had 12 points and eight rebounds and Jacob Kurtz contributed eight points and three rebounds off the bench for the Gators, who beat Jacksonville on the glass 41-20.
+Jon Horford had 12 points and eight rebounds and Jacob Kurtz contributed eight points, three steals and three rebounds off the bench for the Gators, who beat Jacksonville on the glass 41-20.

 The Dolphins kept things close for much of the first half, trailing 18-17 after a Babineaux jumper with 9:21 to go until halftime.
 Florida took control from there, using a 16-7 run, capped by a jumper from Finney-Smith at the buzzer, to hit the locker room up 34-24.